-There is an area of high stress at the lateral epicondyle of the elbow where most of the forearm extensor muscles attach.
-It is one of the basic principles of exercise that repeated or over usage causes microscopic damage to muscles and connective tissues.
+One of the basic principles of exercise is that repeated or over usage causes microscopic damage to muscles and connective tissues.
 Body builders use this principle by exercising to deliberately cause this damage, then follow this by recovery where the body is stimulated to repair and rebuild stronger.
-However, in the case of tennis elbow this injury is repeated without allowing recovery, overwhelming the body’s ability to repair.
+In the case of tennis elbow this injury occurs at the area of high stress at the lateral epicondyle of the elbow where most of the forearm extensor muscles attach.
+However, unlike what occurs with body builders it is repeated without allowing recovery.
+The body's ability to repair is overwhelmed.
 Over time this continual injury and attempted repair causes the pathophysiology known as epicondylitis.

 The condition becomes chronic

 As with most musculoskeletal conditions, if allowed to continue it becomes chronic and more complex.
 For example, the condition of the tissues at the epicondyle will deteriorate.
 The continual bombardment of the central nervous system by pain impulses can cause sensitization similar to that which occurs in fibromyalgia.
 Furthermore, the continuous pain, disability, and possibly failed attempts at therapy can cause psycho-social problems.

 In addition to the affect at the epicondyle, repeated/over usage usage of muscles usually causes the development of myofascial trigger points. (trigger points).
 As discussed elsewhere these are focal sections of muscle that chronically spasm causing the whole muscle to become constantly tightened.

 - In the case of the forearm extensor muscles a tightening puts a constant stress on the attachment at the condyle.
 This tension will serve to exacerbate the injury and prevent healing.
 Because if this the management of tennis elbow should always consider the elimination of these trigger points to remove the abnormal tension on the epicondyle.